+''' Up Script

+#!/bin/sh # This script will be executed when PPP/WAN IPv6 connection is established. email -t name@domain.com -s "SmartFlex router" -m "PPP connection is established."

+Down Script

+#!/bin/sh

+#

+This script will be executed when PPP/WAN IPv6 connection is lost.

+email -t name@domain.com -s "SmartFlex router" -m "PPP connection is lost."

 '''

-Up Script

-#!/bin/sh

-# This script will be executed when PPP/WAN IPv6 connection is established.

-email -t name@domain.com -s "SmartFlex router" -m "PPP connection is established."

-Down Script #!/bin/sh # This script will be executed when PPP/WAN IPv6 connection is lost. email -t name@domain.com -s "SmartFlex router" -m "PPP connection is lost."

-Apply '''

-Figure 72: Example of IPv6 Up/Down Script
+Figure 77: Example of IPv6 Up/Down Script

-After establishing or losing an IPv6 WAN connection (connection to mobile network), the router sends an email with information about the connection state.
+After establishing or losing an IPv6 WAN connection, the router sends an email with information about the connection state.
 It is necessary to configure SMTP before.